Jerusalem is home to a dizzying array of hotels in different neighborhoods.

 5. Location Location Location

 Last but not least, make your Jerusalem hotel choice based on location and how close it is to the places you wish to visit.
 Most Jerusalem hotels are located -

 Use the map below to find the location of each of the hotels described below, and the main Jerusalem attractions.

 For your convenience, we've divided our handpicked list of the best hotels in Jerusalem into six categories:

 You can use the Israel - Jerusalem Hotels Map above to find each of the hotels described below.

 What do we mean by midrange hotels in Jerusalem?

 Prices for hotels in Jerusalem are a bit lower than Tel Aviv Hotels, but they are still high by international standards.
-Midrange Jerusalem hotels cost between US $130 to $230 a night, and can be considerably higher during peak holiday season.
+Midrange Jerusalem hotels cost between US $130 to $230 for two people per night, and can be considerably higher during peak holiday season.

 Mount Zion Hotel - Built in a historic, grand building, this hotel located near the renovated Old Train Station is beautiful inside and out.

 YMCA Three Arches - Don't miss the views from the observation tower of this landmark building near the Old City.
 Rooms are on the small side but the service is wonderful!
 And the Sports Center is one of the best.